-- an amount equal to 200% of Dr. Mahmoud's base salary and target bonus opportunity at the rate in effect on his date of termination, payable in a single lump sum cash payment; - an amount equal to Dr. Mahmoud's pro rata annual cash bonus for the year in which the termination of employment occurs, which will be equal to the greater of (x) his target annual cash bonus opportunity for the year in which termination of employment occurs, multiplied by a fraction, the numerator of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is three hundred sixty-five (365), and (y) an annualized amount of bonus for such year as determined by the Board in good faith based on the achievement of objectives up to the change of control, multiplied by a fraction, the numerator of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is the number of days in which he was employed by Company during the year in which the termination of employment of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is three hundred sixty-five (365).
-Such pro rata bonus would be payable in a single lump sum cash payment; - continuation of coverage under our group health insurance plan through COBRA at active employee rates for a period of eighteen (18) months at the same level of coverage he elected during his employment and on the same terms and conditions generally afforded to active employees, provided he and his eligible dependents enroll with our COBRA administrator within sixty (60) days after the termination date (the "COBRA Subsidy Period"); - following the expiration of the 18-month COBRA Subsidy Period, Dr. Mahmoud is entitled to a lump sum payment equivalent to the value of the then-in-effect premium for the health insurance coverages and coverage level in which he was enrolled while participating in COBRA for a period of six (6) months, less applicable income and employment taxes and withholdings; and
+- an amount equal to 200% of Dr. Mahmoud's base salary and target bonus opportunity at the rate in effect on his date of termination, payable in a single lump sum cash payment; - an amount equal to Dr. Mahmoud's pro rata annual cash bonus for the year in which the termination of employment occurs, which will be equal to the greater of (x) his target annual cash bonus opportunity for the year in which termination of employment occurs, multiplied by a fraction, the numerator of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is three hundred sixty-five (365), and (y) an annualized amount of bonus for such year as determined by the Board in good faith based on the achievement of objectives up to the change of control, multiplied by a fraction, the numerator of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is three hundred sixty-five (365).
+Such pro rata bonus would be payable in a single lump sum cash payment; - continuation of coverage under our group health insurance plan through COBRA at active employee rates for a period of eighteen (18) months at the same level of coverage he elected during his employment and on the same terms and conditions generally afforded to active employees, provided he and his eligible dependents enroll with our COBRA administrator within sixty (60) days after the termination date (the "COBRA Subsidy Period");

-• all of Dr. Mahmoud's then-outstanding equity awards granted to him by us will become immediately vested.
+- following the expiration of the 18-month COBRA Subsidy Period, Dr. Mahmoud is entitled to a lump sum payment equivalent to the value of the then-in-effect premium for the health insurance coverages and coverage level in which he was enrolled while participating in COBRA for a period of six (6) months, less applicable income and employment taxes and withholdings; and - all of Dr. Mahmoud's then-outstanding equity awards granted to him by us will become immediately vested.